sleep-written/sys-generic/README.md

 # SYS-GENERIC

-It's a template for webservers and command line tools...
+It's a template for webservices and command line tools...

 ## Deploy
 First, go to the `server` folder: